mastersign/Mastersign.ConfigModel/docfx_project/articles/intro.md

 The class attribute @Mastersign.ConfigModel.MergableConfigModelAttribute indicates, that the annotated class can be automatically merged by assigning or merging each readable and writable public property.

-Therefore, both classes `RootModel` and `ChildModel` do support includes and string sourcing.
+Therefore, both classes `ProjectModel` and `DataModel` do support includes and string sourcing.
 And instances of these classes are automatically merged by merging their public properties.